google/jax/docs/profiling.md

 `jax.profiler.stop_server()`.

-Once the script is running and after the profiler server has started, we can manually capture an trace by running:
+Once the script is running and after the profiler server has started, we can manually capture and trace by running:
 ```bash
 $ python -m jax.collect_profile <port> <duration_in_ms>
 ```